Decentralized finance and why it is essential today

-Aave and the buzz around it – Decoded
+Aave and the trappings – Decoded

 Aave Token – LEND

-Exceptional benefits of our Aave like DeFi Lending Protocol
+Exceptional advantages of our Aave like DeFi Lending protocol.

-- Ability to take out flash loans
+- Possibility to take out lightning loans

-- Highly secure platform for lending and borrowing
+- Highly secure lending and borrowing platform

-- Immediate settlement of transactions
+- Instant processing of transactions

-Create and Launch a DeFi Protocol like Aave with Brugu!
+Create and launch a DeFi protocol like Aave with Brugu!